Turbo Takeaways

 A Tax Professional Can Help With an Amended Refund

 Filing an amended return is important, especially when it increases your refund amount.
-You can choose to submit the return yourself or get help from an experienced tax professional to get the maximum refund.
+You can choose to submit the return yourself or seek help from an experienced tax professional to maximize your refund.

 The IRS usually accepts most amended returns.
 However, in some tax situations, the IRS may not agree with the information you’ve submitted.
 You’ll receive a notice of claim disallowance or a denial letter in this case.
 If you receive either of these notices, we recommend speaking to a tax preparation expert to explore your options.